 • cirrhosis of the liver;

-• infectious diseases (return typhus, malaria, brucellosis, sepsis);
+• infectious diseases (relapsing fever, malaria, brucellosis, sepsis);

 • decompensated heart failure;